CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-users/invite-new-users.md

 return_top: 'true'
 ---

-Admins can invite new users directly in SimpleReport.
+Admins can give staff and employees SimpleReport access by adding them directly in SimpleReport.

-To invite a new user:
+To add a new user:
 1. Click the gear icon at the top right corner of the page.
 ![The "Manage Users" tab selected in SimpleReport]({% link assets/img/resources/invite-new-users/step-1.png %})
 2. Beneath the SimpleReport logo at the top of the page, find the “Manage Organization”, “Manage Facilities”, and “Manage Users” tabs.
 Click **Manage Users**.